Ankitrathaur/Chit_Chat-app/README.md

 This repository is a real-time group chat application using Python, Django, and Channels.
 The design is made using Tailwind CSS.

 # Features

-Register and login a new User
+Register and login a new User.
-Go to the room
+Go to the room.
-Go to group of chats
+Go to group of chats.
-Send and recieve realtime messages
+Send and recieve realtime messages.